Skip to Main Content

 2. You Receive Feedback That Your Mission Statement No Longer Resonates

 Soliciting donor feedback is a critical step in a donor retention strategy.
-In addition to asking how they want to be communicated to and if they are interested in specific program updates, you should ask high-level questions to find out how they feel about your work and mission.
+In addition to asking how donors want to be communicated with and if they are interested in specific program updates, you should ask high-level questions to find out how they feel about your work and mission.

-For example, if you started as an animal shelter in San Diego, but after years of dedicating a large amount of resources to rescuing and rehabilitating stray dogs from Tijuana, your nonprofit may have inadvertently changed your scope without realizing it.
-You might still see yourself as an animal shelter, but if 80% of your programmatic impact reports focus on one cohort of service, some of your donors may not feel the same connection to your mission.
+Here’s an example.
+If you started as an animal shelter in San Diego, but after years of dedicating a lot of resources to rescuing and rehabilitating stray dogs from Tijuana, your nonprofit may have inadvertently changed your scope without realizing it.
+You might still see yourself as a local animal shelter, but if 80% of your programmatic impact reports focus on one cohort of service (in this case, dogs from Tijuana), some of your donors may not feel the same connection to your mission.

 Rewriting your mission statement to more accurately represent your work can help you build deeper and lasting connections with supporters because they can see the explicit impact you have on your cause.
-You are also more likely to attract donors who are dedicated to your cause because they know right away where you focus your work.
+You are also more likely to attract dedicated donors to your cause because they know immediately where you focus your work.

 You can help your nonprofit connect with donors at every stage of the moves management process by downloading the worksheet below: